IsaacCheng9/machine-learning-in-chess/README.md

 that is used to query chess databases (formatted as PGN files) with very high speed.

+#### Compiling Scoutfish

+1. Download the source code from the [Scoutfish GitHub repository](https://github.com/mcostalba/scoutfish).
+2. Open the terminal and navigate to the `src` directory in the source code.
+3. Compile the program by running: `make build ARCH=x86-64`
+4. Scoutfish should now be compiled and ready to use via the `scoutfish` file in the `src` directory.

 ### pgn-extract

 [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/) is a